 For instance, a Two Bros Bows toy bow and arrow target set is the perfect youth beginner archery set for children six and up, while a real youth beginner archery set is best suited for children eight and up, only if they can safely hold, aim, and shoot at their target.

-toy bow and arrow with a foam-tipped arrow is naturally lighter and easier to hold and safer to shoot than a real youth beginner archery set since they are made from lightweight wood and fabric materials and do not come with a sharp, pointed arrow.
+A toy bow and arrow with a foam-tipped arrow is naturally lighter and easier to hold and safer to shoot than a real youth beginner archery set since they are made from lightweight wood and fabric materials and do not come with a sharp, pointed arrow.
 If your child is eight or older, but you think they would benefit from starting with a toy bow and arrow (no shame in that game!), go with your gut.
 This simple change in archery equipment will make teaching and learning archery much easier, and encourage them to persevere to the next level of archery.

 Proper Beginner Archery Distances